Coaching

 3. More referrals — because results speak louder than testimonials

 It also changes the dynamic of your sessions.
 Instead of spending the first twenty minutes re-establishing context (“so what happened since we last met?”), you start each session with clear data on what progressed and what got stuck.
 Your coaching becomes more targeted, more impactful, and more valuable.
+That is the real driver of coaching client retention — not better marketing, but better outcomes.

 A System That Bridges the Gap